Mary Hill Cole

 A professor of theatre, Southerington is an alumna of Mary Baldwin College.
 She holds MA and MFA degrees in theatre from University of Virginia, as well as the MS is mathematics from James Madison University.
 Her primary field is costume, and she studied authentic Elizabethan costume practice at London’s Globe Theatre.
 Her designs are frequently seen onstage at Blackfriars Playhouse and Ash Lawn Opera.
 Southerington teaches acting and directing as well as the technical and design courses: basic production, costume, makeup, stagecraft, scene design, and lighting.
 She has an extensive resume of acting and directing ranging from Shakespeare to Tennessee Williams, and Noel Coward to modern British farce.

-Walker is associate professor of French and director of Women’s Studies.
+Dr. Walker is professor of French and director of Women’s Studies.
 Her scholarly research focuses on politics and gender in contemporary French and Francophone theater.
 She offers courses on theater as both literary and performance text as well as on 19th and 20th century women writers.
 In addition, she teaches intermediate- and advanced-level French, the latter including an introduction to French and Francophone culture through film and literature.